ShannonEgan0/WAIdle/README.md

 - Implement heuristic optimization through gradient ascent and iteration
 - Source the daily wordle answer from an API to allow the program to solve the current answer without being manually referred to
-- Include curated Wordle word list as an initial corpus option to improve performance when answering actual wordle games (this reduces the corpus size from ~4200 words to ~2300)
-- If Wordle word list is implemented, include the possibility of excluding previous Wordle answers
+- Include the possibility of excluding previous Wordle answers
 - Finish Readme including usage details
 - Add additional comments to the program for clarity
 - Add further tests to test file to guarantee function